 My early beauty aesthetic formed in cornrows my mother fashioned and round balls of Avon lotion (we all have those stashed somewhere), and the cosmetic aisles of a Kmart around the corner from my small-town Illinois subdivision.
 Women of all heritages will find it fairly effortless, and even cheaper, to adopt Negress allure.

 #1.
-Go nude-faced.
-Black women’s daring boldness to go without face makeup is rooted in historical racism: quite simply, the cosmetics and beauty industries did not manufacture shades befitting to Black women’s hues.
-So, our face makeup became confidence people could see for miles.
+Nude faces work.
+Black skin is certainly forgiving but our women’s daring boldness to go without face makeup is rooted in historical racism: quite simply, the cosmetics and beauty industries did not manufacture shades befitting to Black women’s hues.
+We could not find what we needed in the stores.
+So, our face makeup became confidence.

 A great-aunt with beautiful chocolate skin passed me a pretty pink container of Oil of Olay when I was a teenager.
 It smelled heavenly and did help clear up acne I worsened with harsh products that dried out my skin.
 Since then I have been obsessed with staying in line with the “Black don’t crack” blessing.
 I’m proud to say I’m doing a pretty good job.